RegardsOss/regards-plugins/catalog-plugins/stac/stac-plugin/src/main/resources/fr/cnes/regards/modules/catalog/stac/plugin/configuration/stacFormat.md

 ### `PERCENTAGE` STAC format

-The stacFormat property must be:
+The STAC format property must be:
 - `HUNDRED`: for percentages represented as numbers between 0 and 100
 - `ONE`: for percentages represented as floating point numbers between 0 and 1